Teddarific/AsciiCompressor/README.md

 ## Results and Analysis

 As with most lossless compression algorithms, RLE works well for certain data sets and not so well for others.
 As expected from RLE, this algorithm works well for relatively larger ASCII art maps, and ones that have lots of character repetition.
+As seen in the results below, the files with many lines also tend to do better.
 In some cases, RLE is actually *worse* than the base file itself.
 Here are the results of some of the example files (which can be found in the folder `asciiArt` at the top level:

 Test File | Rows | Original Size | Compressed Size | Percent Change
 :---:|:---:|:---:|:---:|:---: